coincharge-io/CoinchargeBTCPayShopware/README.md

 ![Image of shopwarebtcpay](https://shopware.coincharge.io/media/e1/41/ca/1664280813/shopware-btcpay-plugin.png)

+🚀 Thank you for your interest in [CoinchargeBTCPayShopware]!
+We've moved our development efforts to a new repository.
+You can now find the latest updates at [https://github.com/Coinsnap/Coinsnap-for-Shopware].

 # Bitcoin payments for Shopware

 **Accept Bitcoin and Lightning payment in Shopware with BTCPay Server and Coincharge's Bitcoin extension..**